fedefig/Agent-Performance-Dashboard-using-VBA-and-Power-Query/README.md

 But:
 •	If one CSV has 180 country columns and another has 178, unpivoting produces different column sets.
 •	PQ tries to align them and creates thousands of null rows.

-Impact: Your final table becomes bloated and slow.
+Impact: final table becomes bloated and slow.

 🧹 6.
 Dirty data inside the CSVs
 Common issues: